-Nashville Review, a thrice annual digital literary journal published by Vanderbilt University, has opened its first reading period of 2017.
+Nashville Review, a thrice annual digital literary journal published by Vanderbilt University, has opened its second reading period of 2017.

 Word length: under 8K words for prose.
 Open line count for poetry.

 Students enrolled in the Master of Fine Arts program at Vanderbilt University edit and publish Nashville Review.
 The staff includes multiple editors for fiction, poetry, and artwork.
-The current editor-in-chief is Dan Haney, replacing Anna Rose Silverstein who had served last reading period.
+The current editor-in-chief is Samuel Rutter, replacing Dan Haney who had served last reading period.